mkarpowi/keffy/README.md

 Then it uses lstress application to stress the CPU in 3 phases:
 * for the first 10 seconds it makes the CPU to use 100% of the resources
-* for following 10 seconds it does not stress the processor at all
+* for the following 10 seconds it does not stress the processor at all
-* for following 20 seconds it stresses the processor to make the CPU controller work in the controllability region
+* for the following 20 seconds it stresses the processor to make the CPU controller work in the controllability region

 In order to start the demonstration script:
 ```
 /bin/bash play.sh
 ```

 After more or less a minute you should see plots of the processor load and frequency together with some of the parameters of the controller.

 In the case of not having installed all of the required python tools, you can use *install_tools.sh* script:
 ```
 /bin/bash install_tools.sh
 ```

 #### Client-server application

 In order to be able to compare the performance of the already available governors with adaptive controller, client-server application was created.

-On the server side adaptive controller should be loaded.
+On the server side adaptive controller should be installed.
 The client sends request to perform various tasks by the server in order to stress its CPU and reads the power consumption.
-Based on the measured response times and the information about the power consumption it creates plots with comparison between the governors and chosen parameters of the adaptive controller.
+Based on the measured response times and the information about the power consumption it creates plots with comparison between the governors and the chosen parameters of adaptive controller.

 ## Developer

 When creating new branch, modify kernel version in config.sh and update submodules.
 You can use checkout_repos script.
+Bear in mind that cpufreq_adaptive submodule has different branch for every kernel version.